-I suggested in a previous blog that ‘‘ and that is probably true for many cancer survivors.
+I suggested in a previous blog that ‘Surgery is a gift that keeps on giving‘ and that is probably true for many cancer survivors.
 However, I then added that NETs were one of a small number of tumours for which surgical debulking can provide some survival advantage for those with metastatic and incurable disease.
 In my own case, I’ve had my primary removed as part of a small intestine resection and a right hemicolectomy ‘en bloc’ – plus a bunch of mesenteric and retroperitoneal ‘stuff’.
 Other metastases were removed at a later date including a 66% liver resection (which included an opportunistic removal of gall bladder for treatment side effect control), 9 lymph nodes removed from my left axillary area (armpit), 5 lymph nodes removed left clavicle area and two hotspots are still under investigation.
 I’m now under constant surveillance but I’m doing OK …… and I intend to outlive my Oncologist 🙂

 However, my experience would appear to be fairly straightforward when you consider the types of surgery some Neuroendocrine Patients with a Pancreatic primary (pNET) have to undergo.
 These include the ‘Whipples’, ‘Distal Pancreatectomy or ‘Total Pancreatectomy’.
 These are all long and complex operations which remove numerous organs or parts of organs – and no doubt there are variants of these for unusual scenarios.

-Although there are long term side effects from my surgery, I’m gradually adjusting my lifestyle to cope (a work in progress, even after 8 years!).
+Although there are long term side effects from my surgery, I’m gradually adjusting my lifestyle to cope (a work in progress, even since diagnosis in 2010!).
 This is mainly through (not too drastic) diet adjustments and nutritional level surveillance.
 My other weapon is to learn as much as I can about my disease in order that I can learn how best to live with the side effects of both the cancer and the treatment.
 Despite the extent of my surgery (to date) and my cancer’s stage, I still consider myself fortunate to have been diagnosed earlier than the average for this disease (….sheer luck) and then had access to what some might describe as aggressive surgery shortly after.
-I suspect 7 years of ‘Lanreotide’ is also playing a big part.
+I suspect monthly ‘Lanreotide’ since December 2010 is also playing a big part.

 My experience has given me the incentive to read a lot and occasionally I come across articles about cancer patients who have been treated surgically for very unusual cancers – even less common than NET Cancer.
 One which recently caught my eye was a lady who had been diagnosed with Pseudomyxoma Peritonei (PMP).
 This is a very rare condition (1 in every 1,000,000) characterised by the presence of mucin-producing tumours (and the mucin) in the abdominal cavity.
 There are a number of possible origins of PMP, but the most common source is appendiceal (appendix) cancer.
 If you’re interested in learning more, further information can be found here.